Vargam: Plot

 Dennis attacks Solomon that night, assisted by his friends.
-Solomon beats up the entire gang single handedly and takes Denis to the police station.
-The beating continues, and hours of beating up takes their toll, and Dennis dies.
+Solomon beats up the entire gang single-handedly and takes Dennis to the police station.
+The beating continues, and hours of beating takes it toll and Dennis dies.
 Solomon, with the help of the constable Chandikkunju, dispose of the body.
 He appears to get away with murder when he just gets a punishment transfer to the northern corner of Kerala.
 Ummachan threatens to leave Solomon.